Kusaal language: Phonology

 The sound system of Kusaal is similar to that of its relatives; consonant clusters (except between adjacent words) occur only word-internally at morpheme-junctures and are determined by the limited range of consonants which can appear in syllable-final position.
 Clusters arising from the addition of suffixes in derivation and flexion are either simplified or broken up by inserted ("svarabhakti") vowels.

 The roster of consonants includes the widespread West African labiovelar double-closure stops kp, gb, but the palatal series of the related languages (written ch/j in Dagbani and Hanga and ky/gy in Mampruli) fall in with the simple velars, as in neighbouring Farefare (Frafra, Gurene) and Moore.
 The reflexes of the palatal and labiovelar double-closure nasals of the related languages, [n] written ny and [ŋm] ŋm - are probably best analysed as a nasalised y and w respectively, but the scope of the nasalisation and the order of its onset with respect to the semivowel is variable.

 The vowel system is not yet fully understood, complicated by differences between the Agole and Toende dialects and the system of diphthongs in Agole, which according to the most-favoured analysis, enables Agole with seven contrastive vowel qualities to cover the contrasts represented in Toende with nine qualities.
 There are short, long, short nasal and long nasal vowels; nasalization collapses the contrast between i~ɩ, e~ɛ, u~ʋ and o~ɔ.
-All may be glottalised (or 'broken' with a glottal stop) /[V₁ʔV₁]/, as in buʼud "beating", for 56 monophthongs in some dialects.
-Glottalized vowels may be distinct from the glottal stop as a consonant, usually in the form /[V₁ʔV₂]/ as in kuʼom "water".
-Glottal also marks some monosyllabic verbs buʼ "beat".
+All may be glottalised (or 'broken' with a glottal stop) /[V₁ʔV₁]/, as in buꞌud "beating", for 56 monophthongs in some dialects.
+Glottalized vowels may be distinct from the glottal stop as a consonant, usually in the form /[V₁ʔV₂]/ as in kuꞌom "water".
+Glottal also marks some monosyllabic verbs buꞌ "beat".
 In addition, some vowels are contrastively nasalised and others nasalised through the influence of nasal consonants.
 In the orthography a letter n followed by a vowel or glottal indicates that the preceding vowel is contrastively nasalised, unless in word-final position when nasalisation is indicated by a double nn and a single n is a final consonant.

 The language is tonal, with tonal differences distinguishing lexical items (with few minimal pairs) and syntactic constructions.
 The intrinsic tones of individual words are often overridden with a different pattern in particular syntactic constructions, e.g., main verbs in positive main clauses become all-low-tone.

 Many words also cause tone changes in closely connected following or preceding words by "tone spreading".

 The tonal system is a terracing system with two tones and emic downsteps, but with the H! sequence being realized as extra-high in some contexts.
 The domain of tone is the vowel mora, but there are many constraints on the possible tone patterns with a word; uncompounded nouns show only 4 different overall possibilities at most for any given segmental shape, and inflecting verbs have only two possible intrinsic tone patterns.